saicj376/Tumor-detection-using-Matlab---Image-processing/README.md

-# Tumor-detection-using-Matlab---Image-processing
+# Tumor-detection-using-Matlab-Image-processing
-It contains the img files and the matlab code . the brain.m is the code file. other are jpeg sample images for testing.
+It contains the img files and the matlab code.
+The brain.m is the code file.
+Others are jpeg sample images for testing.
        -Saiprakash.C.J